 As part of a thorough PPM (planned preventative maintenance) schedule, we also recommend that LEV equipment should be serviced at least every 12-months and more frequently if its usage is high.
 This is so it operates within its required benchmark performance and reduces hazardous substances exposure.

-Want to Save Money?
+Who Doesn't Want to Save Money?